YaoLab-Bioinfo/shinyChromosome/In_Data_Format.md

 ### **2.4 Segment**

 The dataset should contain >=6 columns.
-In the simplest situation, the dataset should contain 6 columns.
+In the simplest situation, the dataset should contain 6 columns with fixed order.
 In this case, column names are **optional**.
 **1st column**: chromosome ID of genome along the horizontal axis.
 **2nd column**: X-axis start coordinate of segments.
 **3rd column**: X-axis end coordinate of segments.